klueless-io/k_dsl/_/.template/ruby-gem/README.md

 ## Code of Conduct

-Everyone interacting in the {{camelU microapp.settings.application}} project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/{{snake microapp.settings.application}}/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the {{titleize microapp.settings.application}} project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/klueless-io/{{microapp.settings.application}}/blob/master/CODE_OF_CONDUCT.md).

 ## Copyright